JanessaTech/BestDex/interviews/[3] How to design a system which can efficiently and accurately index and store data in chain(transactions and events).md

     The coordinator sends the restoring command to all modules, telling them to start with target block number + 1

 There are 2 issues we need to pay attention to in the process of the reorganization:
-- **split-brain**: In the process of sending commands(suspend, roll back and restore) between coordinator and all modules, we use the mixed communicating strateges of active reporting(from modules to coordinator) and passive query/timeout(from coordinator to modules) to prevent the split-brain: Once the coodinator find no active reporting or timeout when passive query for a module, the coordinator thinks that this module died and enables the backup of this module
+- **split-brain**: In the process of sending commands(suspend, roll back and restore) between coordinator and all modules, to make sure these commands are sent succesfully, we use the mixed communicating strateges of active reporting(from modules to coordinator) and passive query/timeout(from coordinator to modules) to prevent the split-brain: Once the coodinator find no active reporting or timeout when passive query for a module, the coordinator thinks that this module died and enables the backup of this module
 - **atomicity and idempotence**: In the roll back of each module, we should ensure operations within each module are atomic and idempotent to prevent inconsistence